minireference/perseus/README.md

 Both the `build` and the `server` make targets will run `npm install` but you can also run it yourself to install all node dependencies.

-## Versioning

-Perseus uses two types of version numbers: the version of the itemData/content that can be sent to `ItemRenderer`/`Renderer`, and the version of the api exposed through the `ItemRenderer`/`Renderer` apiOptions prop.
-These are set in `src/version.json`.

-### itemData versioning

-Item data versioning has two subtypes of versions: a global `itemDataVersion` for the itemData/content format sent to ItemRenderer/Renderer, and per-widget version numbers for the `options` sent to each widget.
-All of these version numbers exist both in perseus.js and in the itemData saved to the datastore by the Perseus editor.

-Each of these versions consists of a major and minor version number.
-A perseus version can render an itemData version iff its global `itemDataVersion` and each of its widget versions are greater than or equal to those sent to perseus as itemData.
-A major version increase will happen when the saving format of this itemData has changed.
-Perseus clients should not need to care about this distinction, but it is important to Perseus' implementation of backwards-compatibility.

-### apiOptions versioning

-The version of the `apiOptions` prop sent to `ItemRenderer` or `Renderer` is stored on `Perseus.apiVersion`.
-A minor version increase indicates an optional additional parameter to this interface.
-A major version increase indicates a not-backwards-compatible change to this API.
-A perseus client should rely on a specific major version of perseus, and should be able to use any future minor version increase without changes, but not necessarily previous minor versions.
-For example, if a client begins using version 1.2, Perseus api versions 1.3 or 1.4 will work transparently, but Perseus api versions 1.0, 1.1, 2.0, or 2.2 will not work.

-## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for a walkthrough of how some of the Perseus code works and how to extend it.

 ## License